wp-plugins/email-post-changes/readme.txt

 === Email Post Changes ===
-Contributors: mdawaffe, automattic, viper007bond, nickmomrik
+Contributors: mdawaffe, automattic, viper007bond, nickmomrik, dllh, iandunn
 Tags: email, diff, post, page, change
 Requires at least: 3.2
 Tested up to: 3.6
-Stable tag: 1.5
+Stable tag: 1.6

 Emails you whenever a change to a post or page is made.